New rules to stop clearers becoming 'too big to fail'

 But banks that clear the assets on behalf of funds have said they should not have to bear all the burden of propping up a clearing house.
 If asset managers will not play their part then the clearer could go under and all assets would then be lost.

-The Bank of England, headed by Carney, has already agreed to such variation margins in Britain, a major clearing center.
+The Bank of England, headed by Carney, has already agreed to such variation margins in Britain, a major clearing centre.

 The final rules will be incorporated in a draft European Union law due in early 2015.